 Visit Local Markets

 The people of Knysna love their markets!
 In fact, all along the Garden Route, you’ll find lovely farmers markets.

-Here you can find fresh produce, baked goods and local cuisine, and handcrafted products.
+Here you can find fresh produce, baked goods and local South African cuisine, and handcrafted products.
 They’re a lovely way to spend your morning, meeting locals and experiencing the laid-back culture of the Garden Route.